Order of Friars Minor Conventual

-The Order of Friars Minor Conventual (OFM Conv) is a male religious fraternity in the Roman Catholic Church that is a branch of the Franciscans.
-The friars in OFM CONV are also known as Conventual Franciscans, or Minorites.
+The Order of Friars Minor Conventual (O.F.M.
+Conv.) is a male religious fraternity in the Catholic Church and a branch of the Franciscan Order.
+Conventual Franciscan Friars are identified by the affix O.F.M.
+Conv. after their names.
+They are also known as Conventual Franciscans or Minorites.

-Dating back to the 13th century, OFM Conv. has provinces worldwide.
-Dressed in serge habits with white cords, the friars teach in schools, serve as chaplains, run hospitals and provide aid to the poor.
+The Conventual Franciscan Friars have worldwide provinces that date to the 13th century.
+They dress in black or grey habits with white cords.
+Many friars engage in such ministries as teaching, parish ministry and service to the poor.

 Background

-The OFM Conv. is a mendicant Catholic religious order.
-It is one of three separate fraternities that make up the First Order of St. Francis, for friars only.
-The Second Order is the Poor Clares, for nuns only.
-The Third Order can be for men or women, secular or religious.
+The Conventual Franciscan Friars are one of three separate fraternities that compose the First Order of St. Francis (with the Second Order consisting of the Poor Clares, and the Third Order being for secular or religious men and women).

 Source of the name

-There are several theories as to the source of the name "conventual":
+There are several theories as to the source of the name "conventual".